sc0v0ne/LearnAI/tips/ml_tools.md

 ### Pipreqs

 [Pipreqs](https://pypi.org/project/pipreqs/) is useful when we want to port our code to a different machine and install all the dependencies.

-It helps us in creating a list of python dependencies along with the versions that our current working code is using and save them in a file that can be easily installed anywhere else.
+Pipreqs helps us in creating a list of python dependencies along with the versions that our current working code is using and save them in a file that can be easily installed anywhere else.

 ### Tqdm